- Flip a coin – you win 50% of your net worth on heads, but only lose 40% on tails. Despite seeming favourable, chances are you’ll eventually go bust.

 The way we interpret data profoundly shapes the way we understand the world.

 Mistakes have a compounding effect.
 The stakes are high and real.

 You’re probably familiar with these common mistakes in interpreting data:

-- Looking at aggregates rather than more granular segments e.g. sales increased 10% this year, but if you break it down none of this growth came from the core business segments
+- Looking at aggregates rather than more granular segments. e.g. sales increased 10% this year, but all of it came from a new business line, while the core businesses remained flat

 - Mistaking non-linear outcomes to be linear ones e.g. cumulative number of COVID-19 cases

 But you’re probably less familiar with the ergodicity assumption.

 Surprisingly prevalent in systems, but generally poorly understood and barely known.

 Much like Black Swans, antifragility, non-linearity, and optionality, it’s another concept that Nassim Taleb has raised his voice on.
 But this one has received far less attention than others.